BrandonP321/wedding-planner/README.md

 ### 2. Install package

-No install the package normally using `yarn install`.
+Now install the package normally using `yarn install`.

 ### 3. Publish package to CodeArtifact